-If you have any questions or concerns, please do not hesitate to contact the GTU Admissions Office.
-800/826-4488 gtuadm@gtu.edu
+If you have any questions or concerns, please contact the GTU Admissions Office.
+Phone: 510/640-2460 or 800/826-4488 Email: admissions@gtu.edu

-These questions were prepared by Dr. Judith Berling, former GTU Dean, Professor of Chinese and Comparative Religions and Convener of the Interdisciplinary Studies Area.
+These questions were prepared by Dr. Judith Berling, former GTU Dean, Professor Emerita of Chinese and Comparative Religions.